 Disney Genie & Lightning Lane at Walt Disney World

 Lightning Lane!
-Genie+!
+Disney Genie!
 Virtual Queues!
 A trip to Disney World these days involves dealing with multiple potentially-confusing technologies with fanciful names.
 These technologies have two things in common: they’re all accessed through the My Disney Experience app on your iPhone or Android phone, and they’re all ways of minimizing your time spent waiting in line.
 This page explains in detail how all of these tools work, so you can use them effectively at Walt Disney World!

-- We also recommend reading our Genie+ & Lightning Lane Tips & Strategy page, a complete guide to maximizing the value of these tools so you can have the best possible Walt Disney World vacation!
+- We also recommend reading our Lightning Lane Tips & Strategy page, a complete guide to maximizing the value of these tools so you can have the best possible Walt Disney World vacation!

 Jump to: